Sunday, April 6, 2025

 Ham Report: Lots of good news this time around.
 One thing is that my tower is up!
 It still needs to be guyed down but at least it's vertical!!
 The plan is to use it as an anchor for other antennas so that they'll be up high enough to be effective.
 There is a hope to mount a dual-band (VHF/UHF) vertical on it like the one that's mounted on the house almost directly over my office.
 Also, it will be the anchor for my 105' off-center fed Windom dipole antenna.

 If the mounting isn't too difficult, the plan is to mount my 40' mast to our 10' tall 4" pipe mounted near the front driveway.
-It was mount for a basketball hoop at one time but it never got used to I took it down.
+It was a mount for a basketball hoop at one time but it never got used so I took the hoop down.
 It appears that the mast will slide down inside the pipe with a snug fit.
 That'll help in keeping it vertical.
 There's still the matter of guying it down properly so it doesn't wake us up in the middle of the night during a windstorm of some kind.
+It may be possible to insulate/isolate it from the mounting pipe.
+If that's the case, I'll use it as a vertical antenna.
+We'll see.
+All I need is...a day off.

 Because of the current radio wave propagation dynamic being on the "high cycle", the HF (high frequency) bands are "open" and are facilitating what some folks call "skip".
 This is really great at any time but it's really super when you are (purposely) running a low powered transceiver.
 Even transceivers with just a few watts of output can reach out for great distances.